InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 For a deeper look at how the premium models stack up, see our Evolution Series Mini Guide.

-What real owners are saying about the Contractor 333
+What real owners are saying about the Pro 333 (Contractor 333)

-Across Amazon, the InSinkErator Pro 333 Contractor holds an average rating of around 4.6 out of 5 stars, with the majority of buyers giving it a full 5-star score.
-When you read through the recent reviews, a few clear themes keep coming up.
+Across major retailers, the InSinkErator Pro 333 often holds an average rating in the mid-4s out of 5 stars.
+When you read through recent reviews, a few clear themes keep coming up:

 👍 Consistently easy to install

-Many reviewers mention swapping out an older InSinkErator for the Contractor 333 in under an hour.
-The familiar 3-bolt mount and matching height make it a straightforward replacement job for a lot of DIY homeowners, especially when they’re replacing the same model.
+Many reviewers mention swapping out an older InSinkErator in under an hour.
+The familiar 3-bolt mount and matching height make it a straightforward replacement for many DIY homeowners, especially when replacing a similar unit.

-While it’s not marketed as an ultra-quiet Evolution model, a lot of owners comment that the Contractor 333 is quieter and smoother than their previous disposer.
-Several reviewers highlight that it runs “nice and quiet” once installed correctly and that the sound is very manageable in everyday use.
+While it’s not marketed as an ultra-quiet Evolution model, many owners say the Contractor 333 is quieter and smoother than their previous disposer once installed correctly.

 💪 Long-term reliability

-A recurring pattern in the reviews is people replacing a Contractor or Pro 333 unit that lasted well over a decade – sometimes close to 20–25 years.
-That repeat-purchase behaviour says a lot about how happy they were with the performance and lifespan of the original disposer.
+A recurring pattern is people replacing an older Pro/Contractor unit that lasted many years.
+That repeat-purchase behaviour says a lot about satisfaction with performance and lifespan.

 Back to top – view price & availability